What is medication for opioid use disorder?

 After induction, you’ll continue with monthly follow-up visits as part of your ongoing treatment plan.

-QuickMD offers Medication for Opioid Use Disorder (MOUD) in most states.
+QuickMD offers Medication-Assisted Treatment for opioid use disorder in most states.
 Please check our service map to confirm availability in your state.
 We are proud to be the largest TeleMOUD provider in the U.S., serving a broad and growing network of patients across the nation.

 To receive care, patients must: